-After eclipsing the Philippines National Record and National Junior Record in the heats of the British Columbia school championships in 54.64.
-The 5’7 Nelson went onto easily win the gold medal at the meet very comfortably with a time of 54.18 in the Girls 400m.
+After eclipsing the Philippines National Record and National Junior Record in the heats of the British Columbia school championships in 54.64, the 5’7 Nelson easily won the gold medal at the meet very comfortably with a time of 54.18 in the Girls 400m.

-The 15-year-old, whose best was 54.94 last year is perhaps the find of the season for Philippine Athletics.
-This performance comes off the back of the successful season.
-Zion has already qualified for the World Juniors in Oregon in July in the 200 and 400 were she will join Kayla Richardson who runs the 100 and 200.
-Zion will also try and break the 100m standard for World Juniors which stands at 11.90 her best is 12.03.
+The 15-year-old, whose best was 54.94 last year, is perhaps the find of the season for Philippine Athletics.
+This performance comes off the back of a successful season.
+Zion has already qualified for the World Juniors in Oregon in July in the 200 and 400, where she will join Kayla Richardson, who runs the 100 and 200.
+Zion will also try and break the 100m standard for World Juniors, which stands at 11.90.
+Her best is 12.03.